 - Ben Green owns the Hat Factory and The Peekskill Clay Studios.
 He is really the mastermind behind the business and responsible for setting the whole studio up and building most of what’s in it from scratch.
 It has grown organically since it opened several years ago.
 Ben oversees the whole operation.
 He helps to maintain the facility and can be contacted in an emergency in the event that something critical is broken.
 Ben monitors all aspects of the studio, its members and its employees.

 How about the people who recycle the clay and clean up and mix glazes?

 In addition to our staff, PCS has a few (currently 2) members who get shelf space in exchange for being studio helpers.
 These folks help with clay reclaim, glaze mixing, some studio clean up and general maintenance of the public spaces, also monitoring open studio Saturdays.
 They work roughly 15 hours per MONTH which is why they are not here all the time or always doing chores when they are.
 They are monitored by Jon and Jessica and communicate with them regularly.
 They are your peers and equals, treat them with respect.

 We all do!
 Please clean up after yourself.
 If the bathroom needs freshening up, you can find spray and paper towels in the upstairs bathroom for your use.
 The downstairs hallway bathroom is shared with other tenants, but it’s cleaned weekly.
 If something really unwholesome is going on, let a staff member know.
 TP is out?
 Put it on the white board.
 Need soap?
 Pick up an extra for group use next time you are at the store!

 We usually have several wonderful instructors at PCS but classes are suspended at the moment.

-- Jon Torres teaches adult classes on Monday & Wednesday evenings, Kids classes on Tuesday afternoon and Teen classes on Thursday afternoon.
+- Jon Torres teaches adult classes on Monday & Wednesday evenings, and Teen classes on Thursday afternoon.